Slava203/school_21/RTv1/README.md

 It parses a 3D scene from a file and applies ray tracing algorithm to render the given scene.

 <img src="https://github.com/Slava203/school_21/tree/master/RTv1/image/Demo1.png">

+## Installation
+Clone or download this repository and run `make` in command line while in the root of the repository.
+This will build executable called `RTv1`.

+## Usage
+`./RTv1 [filename]`
+`filename` must contain path to a valid scene.
+If the scene is not valid, RTv1 will write corresponding error on standard output.